 Welcome to Trans@Barnard!
 This is where you will find resources for navigating Barnard while transmasculine, transfeminine, nonbinary, and/or gender-nonconforming.
-If you have questions, concerns, or need additional support, please don’t hesitate to reach out to email@example.com.
+If you have questions, concerns, or need additional support, please don’t hesitate to reach out to one of the corresponding departments below or contact email@example.com.

 Chosen Name Information